uf-mil/mil/docs/development/contributing.md

 * Look at the changes you made with `git status` and `git diff`
 * Add the files you wish  to keep to staging `git add <file> <file...>` (or all files with `git add .`
 * Commit the changes with a descriptive message `git commit -m "<message>"`
-* Push your new commit to the same branch you submited your PR from `git push origin <branchname>`
+* Push your new commit to the same branch you submitted your PR from `git push origin <branchname>`

 Now it's time to wait for reviews again, this time hopefully you will be approved.